aws/aws-emr-containers-best-practices/content/storage/docs/spark/ebs.md

 PVC - `ebs-static-pvc` can be used by spark developer to mount to the spark pod

+!!! warning "Warning"
-**NOTE**: Pods running in EKS worker nodes can only attach to the EBS volume provisioned in the same AZ as the EKS worker node.
+    Pods running in EKS worker nodes can only attach to the EBS volume provisioned in the same AZ as the EKS worker node.
 Use [node selectors](../../../node-placement/docs/eks-node-placement.md) to schedule pods on EKS worker nodes the specified AZ.

 #### Spark Developer Tasks